b13/listelements/README.md

 }
 ```

-## Note on upgrading to version 2

-Updating this extension from a v1 you will need to update your database and possibly adjust your TypoScript:

-### Updating the database

-Version 2 renames the field holding the uid of the parent record from `contentelement` to `uid_foreign` for possible
-uses with other records beside `tt_content`.
-Install the extension and rename the table column or add the new
-field and update all records accordingly:

-`UPDATE listitems SET uid_foreign = contentelement;`

-### Adjusting your TypoScript

-If your setup did make changes to the `dataProcessing` configuration provided with earlier versions of this extension
-you might need to change the key in use (from `.21` to `.1421884800`).
-(This change reduces the risk of changing the
-dataProcessing by mistake).

 ## Important info on configuration

 Remember to add the `hiddenpalette` to all `showitems`-configuration for your own content elements to have invisible
 fields like the language uid saved for all list items.

-## Additional extensions

-There are several extensions that enable additional options and fields:

-### EXT:listelements_extended

-Extends list functionality to additional fields, alloweing multiple lists for a single content element or adding list
-items to other tables, like `pages`, by adding two fields `fieldname` and `tablename` to all list items.

-### EXT:listelements_assets2

-Adds a second asset/file field to all list items.

-### EXT:listelements_publishdate

-Adds starttime/endtime to all list items.

-### EXT:listelements_bodytext_rte

-Adds a second bodytext field configured for use with an RTE.

-## Changelog

-### v3.0

-* Change dependency to EXT:b13_baseconfig

-### v2.0

-#### Breaking changes:

-* Use `uid_foreign` to reference foreign record uid.
-This is a more consistent naming when using other record types.
-* Change `dataProcessing` to key `.1421884800`